TiagoMA90/digital-nomads/README.md

 - To create a community and connect users in a "guild" of like minded people.
 - To allow users to share their ideas and help each other both in front and behind the screen.

+# Design:
+The website was designed with the intent to allow Users to browse Posts easily and perform all CRUD functionalities.
+It relied on colours that should be appealing to the User, especially for those who might use the Website on a daily basis.

+For such, it makes use of a colour palette of a mere greenish, brownish and yellowish blend (COLOR # HERE) for the Navigation bar.
+This gives a rustic feeling and is often associated with the nomadic camper life at the beach, desert and mountain.

+The background is best defined by a grayish white (COLOR # HERE) and body of the Post with a lighter gray (COLOR # HERE), bordered by dashed lines.
+The buttons in the Post borrow the same patterns and render a shadow beneath them to contrast the body.
+This gives the illusion the User is writting a post on a piece of paper/document.

+[IMG COLOR PALLETE]

+For a website where its functionality consists on writing and reading articles, the Fonts used for this Website were both "Audiowide" and "Staatliches".
+A choice that should appeal to a Users readability and block them from distractions of a complex design.
+The Fonts and Logo on the Navigation bar are dyed in white, while the Body presents itself with a dark grayish tone that doesn't stand to much from the article.
+Links in the Navigation bar are highlighted by white tone when hovered, and bold when active.
+Links change color uppon hover, particularly the Title of the Post, the Username in a Post/Comment, the Social Media Links and links that redirect to other pages.
+Icons were also integrated to the website, to give a much more asthetic touch and association of functionality of the Website.
+The Navigation bar, Footer and pages in the Body makes use of Icons.
+The Logo states "Digital Nomads" and is animated by an icon, to give the idea that devs are on the move.
+Red was the chosen color, to highlight it from the rest of the name.
+Both the Header & Footer have an image attached to it, of a somebody Networking, to give the impression that they are typing and readig Posts.
+Hence the screen at the top and the hand at the bottom.

+The structure of the website is cohrent and the base.html is present in all page.
+The skeleton of the body is consistant for pages.

 # Features and Functionality for non-reg./reg Users & Superusers

 ## Non-Registered Users (Visitors)